certara/pyDarwin/docs/Overview.rst

 Random Forest (RF) and gradient boosted random trees (GBRT).
 These three hybrid algorithms (:ref:`GP<GP_desc>`, :ref:`RF<RF_desc>` , :ref:`GBRT<GBRT_desc>`) have been included in ``pyDarwin``'s algorithm options along with the more traditional Genetic Algorithm (:ref:`GA<GA_desc>`) and exhaustive search (:ref:`EX<EX_desc>`).

-Traditional pop pk/pd model selection uses the "downhill method", starting, usually at a trivial model, then adding "features" (compartments, lag times, nonlinear elimination, covariate effects), and accepting the new model if it is better ("downhill"), based on some user-defined, and somewhat informal criteria.
+Traditional PK/PD model selection uses the "downhill method", starting usually at a trivial model, then adding "features" (compartments, lag times, nonlinear elimination, covariate effects), and accepting the new model if it is better ("downhill"), based on some user-defined, and somewhat informal criteria.
-Typically, this user-defined criteria will include a lower -2LL plus usually penalty for added parameters plus some other criteria that the user may feel is important.
+Typically, this user-defined criteria will include a lower -2LL plus usually a penalty for added parameters plus some other criteria that the user may feel is important.
 The downhill method is easily the most efficient method (fewest evaluations of the reward/fitness to reach the convergence) but is highly prone to local minima.
 However, downhill does play a role in a very efficient local search, in combination with a global search algorithm (e.g., :ref:`GA<GA_desc>` , :ref:`GP<GP_desc>`, :ref:`RF<RF_desc>` , :ref:`GBRT<GBRT_desc>`).